avanthika2030/hospital_management_aura/README.md

 3. Verify that the database file exists and is not corrupted
 4. For email issues, confirm your app password is correctly configured

+## Required
+Please make sure to add the client_secret.json file and the adjoining gmail_token.json file with GCP to ensure proper working of the Gmail functionalities.
 ## License

 This project is proprietary and confidential.